trison/api-intro/README.md

 ## JSON
 Sendwithus uses JSON for its data storage instead of a Relational Database Management System such as SQL.
 JSON is a data format that holds objects with key-value pairs.
 This means that data is stored as blocks that have a set of values that can be accessed through their corresponding keys.
+JSON allows us to work with data that's very human readable.
 Let's look at an example:
 ```
 [
     {